daccred/attest.so/packages/stellar-sdk/README.md

 - `getSchemaByUid(uid: string)`: Fetch a single schema by its UID.
 - `fetchRegistryDump()`: Fetch a complete dump of all schemas and attestations.

+**Note:** The data fetching methods rely on an indexer service that monitors the blockchain.
+Ensure you are connected to a service that provides this indexing capability.

 ### Schema Encoding

 #### SorobanSchemaEncoder